Wildlife of Mongolia: Topography

-The country is bounded by many zoogeographic regions bordering Tibet, Afghano-Turkistan, Siberia, and the North-Chinese-Manchurian.
+The country is bounded by Tibet, Afghan Turkestan, Siberia, and Northeast China.
 This has resulted in a faunal richness that combines the species from each of the border nations.
-Habitat distribution consists of grassland and shrubland and treeland in an area of 55 percent of the country, while forest cover is only 98 percent in the steppe zone, 36 percent is covered by desert vegetation.
+Habitat distribution consists of grassland, shrubland and forest covering 55 percent of the country, while forest cover is 98 percent in the steppe zone, 36 percent is covered by desert vegetation.

 Water resources

-The drainage pattern in the country is dictated by the continental divide.
-This separates areas that drain north to the Arctic Ocean from those that drain northeast into the Pacific Ocean.
+The drainage pattern is dictated by Asia's continental divide.
+This separates areas that drain to the Arctic Ocean from those that drain northeast into the Pacific.
 The Khangai Mountains form another divide between areas that drain into the oceans and those that drain inland.
 In the western and southern zones, streams flow seasonally into salt water lakes without outlets.
 Rivers of the northern region are perennial, rising from the mountains.
 The two major river systems are the Orkhon River (Mongolia's longest inland river within the country, which joins the Selenge River) and the Selenge River (Selenga in Russian).
 Lakes in the country are mostly saline.
 The largest by volume is freshwater Lake Khövsgöl, a natural lake formed in a structural depression.
 It is the second oldest lake in the world and accounts for 65 percent of the fresh water of Mongolia (2 percent of that in the world).

 Climate

 The climatic conditions dictated by the oceans on one side and the snow-capped mountains (average peak elevation of 5180 m in high northern latitudes) on the other side, have a significant bearing on the wildlife distribution in the country.
-The climate patterns are: Continental climate with very cold conditions (anticyclones are formed here over Siberia) to cool to hot summers in the deserts and semi deserts.
-Temperature records indicate a very wide variation between winter and summer, of the order of 80 F-change on an average in the northern part of the country, and even on a single day the variation can be as much as 55 F-change.
-In the Ulaanbaatar area the variation reported is -7 F in January and 63 F in July while in the Gobi desert area, the average temperature reported for January is 5 F and 7 F in July.
+The climate patterns are: continental climate with very cold conditions (anticyclones are formed here over Siberia) and cool to hot summers in the deserts and semi deserts.
+Temperature records indicate a very wide variation between winter and summer, of the order of 80 F-change on average in the northern part of the country, and even on a single day the variation can be as much as 55 F-change.
+In the Ulaanbaatar area the typical variation reported is -7 F in January and 63 F in July while in the Gobi Desert area, the average temperature reported for January is 5 F and 7 F in July.